 Here is the line-up of annual film festivals in Seattle and around the Puget Sound region.
 Current festivals are listed below in date order.
 We update this list on a rolling basis.
 Once a festival is past, it’s moved to the bottom of the list.
 We update a festival for the next year when organizers announce the new dates–which sometimes is just one month prior.

 We list every available film festival regardless of admission price.
-There is often a discount and sometimes volunteer opportunity that can lower your cost, so this information is also included.
+There is often a discount and sometimes volunteer opportunity that can lower your cost; if available, this information is included.

 However, on the calendar below listing Upcoming Film Festivals, we include only those film festivals with a regular admission ticket price of $15 or less.

 Upcoming Film Festivals